 Be that as it may, 2 critical issues affecting the Zululand Family of Municipalities is the concerns raised at Cabinet level about the functionality of the ZDM DDM as well as the Zululand Development Agency.
 As a result, the ZDM has resolved to resuscitate both instruments.
 These will feature prominently in the strategic agenda and decision matrix of the DDM structures moving forward.
 The municipality has also heeded the call by Cabinet for District Municipalities to review and adopt the One Budget One Plans in line with the DCOG guidelines.
 The Plan has so far been approved by the Technical Hub in early March 2023.
 Adoption by the Political Hub will follow.

-1.18.4.7.3 Functionality of Ward Committees
+1.18.5 Functionality of Local Municipality Ward Committees

-The functionality of Local Municipality ward committees will be disclosed in the final IDP.
+The functionality of Local Municipality ward committees is as follows: